LFX Security FAQs

 Why is there a mismatch between "Vulnerabilities Fixed" and "Top 10 projects most active in fixing vulnerabilities"?

-"Top 10 projects most active in fixing vulnerabilities" value is the total count of distinct or unique vulnerabilities in that particular project.
+"Top 10 projects most active in fixing vulnerabilities" count: Shows the total number of unique vulnerabilities fixed in the top 10 projects, which may include repeated vulnerabilities from other projects.

 How are licenses identified?

-LFX Security uses Snyk to scan a project’s Git-based repository and identifies dependencies’ licenses against the SPDX license list.
-License identification varies by ecosystem, but generally it is done by reviewing stated license on the package, retrieving metadata from the registry, and license information in manifest files.
+LFX Security uses Snyk to scan a project’s Git-based repository and identify dependencies’ licenses against the SPDX license list.
+License identification varies by ecosystem, but generally, it is done by reviewing the stated license on the package, retrieving metadata from the registry, and license information in manifest files.

 What partners support the LFX Security service?